 - If the scholarship has been split and the donor has not given instructions, the student may request the entire award be moved to the fall semester.
 However, the student is then cautioned that he or she may be short of funds for the spring semester.

 Q. Do I need to tell you about a scholarship that I am receiving from my high school or an organization in the community?

 Yes.
 If you are receiving federal aid, we are required to include the scholarship in your offer.
 In addition, most scholarship donors send the checks to the University and make them payable to CMU and the student.
 This is done to verify that you are enrolled at CMU.
-Informing us early reduces the number of corrections that must be made to your package and allows us to begin processing any loans included in your package.
+Informing us early reduces the number of corrections that must be made to your financial aid and allows us to begin processing any loans included in your offer.

-Q. If I have the MET or Michigan Competitive Scholarship, am I eligbile to receive the Leader Advancement and Academic Prestige, Excellence or Success scholarship if offered?
+Q. If I have the MET or Michigan Competitive scholarship, am I eligible to receive the Leader Advancement and other merit scholarships if offered?

 Q. Are scholarships available regardless of financial need?